lincc-frameworks/tdastro/docs/simulations.rst

 -------------------------------------------------------------------------------

 Sample light curves for a population are generated with a multiple step process.
 First, the object's parameter DAG is sampled to get concrete values for each parameter in the model.
-This combination of parameters is call the graph. state (and stored in a ``GraphState`` object), because it represents the sampled state of the DAG.
+This combination of parameters is called the graph state (and is stored in a ``GraphState`` object), because it represents the sampled state of the DAG.

 Next, the ``ObsTable`` is used to determine at what times and in which bands the object will be evaluated.
 These times and wavelengths are based into the object's ``evaluate_sed()`` function along with the graph state.